BrentGrammer/PWA-app/NOTES/PushNotifications.md

 - Store subscriptions on a server which is used to send notifications to subscribers (Browser/Devices subscribed)
 - Subscriptions are per browser/device combination and are also associated with a specific service worker (if a new service worker is installed, this renders the previous subscription useless)
   - This does not apply if there is only a code change and the service worker is not uninstalled - (i.e. if you clear site data)
+  - **Key Takeaway: If you unregister you service worker, then you need to clear that subscription from the database**

 ### Creating a Subscription